Mixed-State Topological Order under Coherent Noise: Introduction

 Specifically, we prove that the mixed-state phase of the decohered toric code under random rotation noise depends on the angle distribution $g(\varphi_e)$ solely through a single parameter $R$ [defined in Eq.~\eqref{R}].
 With this simplification, we map the mixed-state phase diagram under random rotation noise for any rotation axis $\vec{n}$ and arbitrary distribution $g(\varphi_e)$, using a combination of analytical results and tensor network simulations.
 Notably, we find that mixed-state topological order is highly resilient against random rotations with $\vec{n}$ near the $Y$-axis, where the phase boundary forms an extended critical region characterized by a central charge $c = 1$.
 Additionally, we identify an intriguing two-dimensional phase boundary with Ising criticality, extended by the non-Hermitian nature of the effective stat-mech model.
+We also complement the limitation of the doubled Hilbert space formalism by numerically estimating the error thresholds in standard QEC, which provide lower bounds for the mixed-state phase boundary in the replica limit.

 For amplitude damping noise, we discover two successive phase transitions as the damping rate $\gamma$ increases, first degrading the quantum memory to classical memory, and then to no memory.
-The mixed-state phase boundaries identified here establish upper bounds on the error threshold for coherent noises, within which QEC is feasible and beyond which QEC fails.
+Under physically reasonable assumptions, we argue that the mixed-state phase boundaries identified here establish upper bounds on the error threshold for coherent noise, within which QEC is feasible and beyond which QEC fails.
 The setup and the main results of this paper are illustrated in Fig.~\ref{fig:Setup_Summary}.

 The rest of the paper is structured as follows.
 Sec.~\ref{Sec:Background} briefly review the 2D toric code, the doubled Hilbert state formalism, and the considered information-theoretic diagnostics.
 Sec.~\ref{Sec:RandRotNoise} introduces random rotation noise and develops mapping to the stat-mech model.
 We discuss the general phase diagram and delineate the analytically tractable cases and the identified critical regions.
 Sec.~\ref{Sec:AmpDampNoise} presents the mixed-state phase diagram under the amplitude damping noise.
 Finally, we summarize our results and discuss open questions in Sec.~\ref{Sec:Discussion}.